acenet-arc/vm-management/README.md

   `$ ansible-galaxy install -r requirements.yml`

 Also a good idea:
-- if making changes to install ansible-lint to check changes (see: [Installing Ansible Lint](https://ansible.readthedocs.io/projects/lint/installing/) )
+- If making changes to playbooks, to install ansible-lint to check changes to the playbooks (see: [Installing Ansible Lint](https://ansible.readthedocs.io/projects/lint/installing/) )

 ## Managed VM setup
-To manage a VM with ansible it requires ssh access, usually as a user with `sudo` permissions.
+To manage a VM with ansible, ansible requires ssh access, usually as a user with `sudo` permissions.
 There is a cloud-init script, [ansible-client-cloud-init.yml](./ansible-client-cloud-init.yml) which can be used when creating a new VM to create a user and inject a public key.

 To use a different key, change the `ssh_authorized_keys` to list a different public key or set of public keys.
 A matching private key should be added during the "Setup key" step under the [Usage](#usage) section.